ag4852/intro-cs-java-projects/README.md

-These are selected course project for Introduction to CS in JAVA
+These are selected course projects for Introduction to CS in JAVA